Last updated on October 14th, 2018 at 03:47 pm

 The Muira – The Supercar is Born

 Lamborghini mounted the engine/gearbox in the middle of the car behind the driver, this improved handling.
-The mid-engine layout would be a common feature on most supercars that followed.
+The mid-engine layout would be a standard feature on most supercars that followed.
 Jet-fighter handling?
 Done.

 The Lamborghini Muira displayed all the ingredients of a supercar and set the benchmark from then on.
 It made for a giant poke in the eye for the established Ferrari brand and triggered a supercar building rivalry that lives on to this day.